itsaudreygirl/EL3CTRA-v.1.2-VERSION-CV-CHECK-DESC/README.md

 Here are the rules of using my UTAU.
 1-DO NOT use this UTAU to mention hate, or support racism, s#x or anything NSFW related, hateful or shameful.
 If I find out someone breaks any rules with my UTAU, I will disable all installations of the UTAU, so please, use it wisely.

 2- When posting the cover or song, DO NOT claim that the UTAU is yours, and credit me, the person who made it.
-The vocals is Google Translate though, but Google doesn't care, thats one thing i know.
 If you forget to credit, or dont at all, just dont say the UTAU is yours.

 3- I highly discourage and will not allow you to edit the whole UTAU character, and do not use it off of this voicebank.